Robert Jacomb-Hood: 1850–1860: Expansion of the LB&SCR

-On 27 April 1858, Jacomb-Hood submitted a paper to the Institution of Civil Engineers titled The Arrangement and Construction of Railway Stations.
-In this paper, Jacomb-Hood argued that despite the average British railway engineer having little architectural training, the design of stations should nonetheless be their professional responsibility.
+On 27 April 1858, Jacomb-Hood submitted a paper to the Institution of Civil Engineers titled The Arrangement and Construction of Railway Stations, which he had written while staying at the Queen's Hotel, Cheltenham.
+In the paper, Jacomb-Hood argued that despite the average British railway engineer having little architectural training, the design of stations should nonetheless be their professional responsibility.
 He proposed the concept of 'judicious arrangement'; that is, that the functionality and logistics of a station was more important to its design than architectural grandeur.
-His assertion—based on this idea—that railway engineers should design their own stations, was highly innovative and unusual for the time.
+In their book The Collaborators, Gilbert Herbert and Mark Donchin describe his assertion that railway engineers should design their own stations was highly innovative and unusual for the time.
+Specific examples of his architectural recommendations included making platforms 30–40 feet in length, not segregating passengers travelling in different classes, and not using wide-span roofs or turntables at the majority of stations.
 On 14 December 1858, he was awarded a Telford Medal by the Institution of Civil Engineering for his work on the paper.

-The façade of the LB&SCR half of London Victoria railway station; the building was designed by Jacomb-Hood.